randym/axlsx/README.md

 [moskrin](https://github.com/moskrin) - for keeping border creation on the edge.

-[scpike](https://github.com/scpike) - for keeping numbers fixed even when they are rational.
+[scpike](https://github.com/scpike) - for keeping numbers fixed even when they are rational and a super clean implementation of conditional formatting.

 #Copyright and License
 ----------